suprith2002/suprith2002/README.md

 <h1 align="center">Hi 👋, I'm Suprith R Korishettar</h1>
 <h3 align="center">A passionate Data Science Enthusiast</h3>

+- ❤️ I am Currently Working as a Data Scientist in Autoverse Mobility Limited 🚗

 - 🌱 I love learning as a process and mostly about new things...

 - 🌱 I’m currently learning **Machine Learning and Deep Learning**